-Romantic feelings and chemistry
+Love Phase 1: Romantic feelings and chemistry

 Romantic love is driven by testosterone and estrogen.
 Mating is the evolutionary purpose of this stage of love; it creates strong physical attraction and sets the stage for emotional attachment.
 In this phase of love, endorphins soak your brain and you’re immersed in intense pleasure.
 Your partner is perfect, ideal, made for you.

-Physical attraction and power struggles (the “lovesick” phase)
+Love Phase 2: Physical attraction and power struggles (the “lovesick” phase)

 In the second phase of a romantic love relationship, you may lose your appetite, need less sleep, and daydream about your lover on the bus, during meetings, in the shower.
 In this stage of love, the hormones dopamine, norepinephrine, and serotonin are racing through your body and brain.
 You’re also trying to shape your lover into your ideal partner – which is where the power struggles come in (and where the book How to Change Someone You Love might come in, too!).

-Emotional attachment or unconditional acceptance
+Love Phase 3: Emotional attachment or unconditional acceptance

-A mature love relationship involves commitment, partnership, and even children.
+A mature, healthy love relationship involves commitment, partnership, and even children.
 In this phase of love, you’re aware of both positive and negative traits in your partner, and you’ve decided you want to build a life together – and perhaps get married.
 Confrontation is most likely to occur in this stage of love (though if you’re authentic and honest, it’ll also happen in the second phase).
 You and your partner will either stay committed to a healthy love relationship or decide to call it quits.

 - Focus on the things you can control in your relationship

 Your attitude, your behavior, your words, and your energy are all things you have control over.
 If you want something to change in any phase of a romantic relationship, focus on your own attitudes or actions – not your partner’s (I know this contradicts the book I featured above, but it really is a fascinating read!).

-Vent in healthy ways (in all phases of love)
+2. Vent in healthy ways (in all phases of love)

 Learn healthy ways to express your disappointment, anger, or frustration.
 Be honest and authentic, and kind and loving in all stages of romance.
 Psychological research shows that the happiest couples are true to themselves.

-Remember the first, most romantic phase of love
+3. Remember the first, most romantic phase of love

 Relive your feelings of lust and attraction for your partner.
 Think about the traits you were once attracted to, and work to revive those old feelings.
 Don’t forget who you fell in love with.
 If you’re struggling with your relationship, read When He Says He Doesn’t Love You Anymore.

-Own both your positive and negative feelings
+4. Take responsibility for both your positive and negative feelings

-Your partner can’t “make” you feel anything.
+Your husband or boyfriend can’t “make” you feel anything.
 If you feel unfulfilled in your life or overwhelmed by relationship problems, look at your dreams and goals.
 Are you pursuing the life you were meant to live?
 Are you following your heart?
 Develop your personality, mind, and spirit.
 Figure out what will make you happy in this phase of romance, and start creating the life you were meant to live.